fijimunkii/node-unzipper/README.md

 Please note:  Methods that use the Central Directory instead of parsing entire file can be found under [`Open`](#open)

+Chrome extension files (.crx) are zipfiles with an [extra header](http://www.adambarth.com/experimental/crx/docs/crx.html) at the start of the file.
+Unzipper will parse .crx file with the streaming methods (`Parse` and `ParseOne`) and `Open.buffer` method.

 ## Installation

 ```bash